anubhav1772/trajectory_planning_gui/README.md

 # trajectory_planning_gui
-Qt based GUI for motion planning of a 6 DOF robotic arm.
+A Qt-based software controller for a 6 DOF robotic arm.

 ### Installation
 Clone the repositories using: